Efficiency in Lung Transplant Allocation Strategies: Comparison of Allocation Strategies

 Regarding patients' average life in the waiting list with each allocation strategy, Table \ref{table: results_wl} and Figure \ref{graph: results_wl} show detailed average waiting time for organ recipients and patients who never received transplantation.

-For patients who died while waiting for transplantation, the original LAS with one-year constraint led to the longest in-waiting-list life, possibly due to its emphasis on waiting list survival.
+For patients who died while waiting for transplantation, the original LAS with one-year constraint led to the longest in-waiting-list life, possibly due to its emphasis on in-waiting-list survival.
 The LAS gives higher priority of transplantation to patients with large probability of dying within one year.
 Without the one-year constraint, the refined LAS allocated less organs to those who are likely to die in one year without transplant and hence the shorter average in-waiting-list life.
-Overall, the LAS methods emphasize more on the waiting list survival over the post-transplant survival.
+Overall, the LAS methods emphasize more on the in-waiting-list survival over the post-transplant survival.

 On the other hand, the proposed strategy aims to optimize patients' total life and thus patients with larger expected life extension with transplantation were given higher priority.
 Since some of the patients who were likely to die in one year without transplantation were also expected to have short post-transplant life, they were not selected as organ recipients, which resulted in a shorter average waiting list life.